nealsinger/Pixelpulse2/README.md

 To build / run on Ubuntu 15.04, via [shabaz on Farnell](http://www.element14.com/community/groups/test-and-measurement/blog/2015/02/14/getting-started-with-the-active-learning-module-adalm1000).

- * Please note that you make encounter issues if you are running a version of Ubuntu lower than 15.04, because the version of QT in the repositories will likely be less than 5.4 (this also applies if you are running a Linux distribution that uses an older version of Ubuntu, for example Linux Mint 17.1, which uses Ubuntu 14.04.)
+ * Please note that you may encounter issues if you are running a version of Ubuntu lower than 15.04, because the version of QT in the repositories will likely be less than 5.4 (this also applies if you are running a Linux distribution that uses an older version of Ubuntu, for example Linux Mint 17.1, which uses Ubuntu 14.04.)

 * Get ready